GNU-Ymir/Documentations/types/struct.md

 ```

 As you can see, the construction of the Union requires only one
 argument.
-You cannot give multiple arguments when building an union,
+You cannot give several arguments when building a union, as
-as they would be contradictory.
+they would be contradictory.
 The argument must also be passed as a
 named expression (using the `->` token).